Noonc/Noon-Video-Downloader/README.md

 ## Bugs and Errors
 Any bugs or errors can first be refered to the common-bugs.txt, a shortcut to that exists at the bottom of the window.

+Bugs can also be refered to here: [Common Bugs](https://github.com/Noonc/Noon-Video-Downloader/blob/master/COMMON-BUGS.md)

 Any 'Error:' messages without the prefix '[YDDL]' should be researched according to youtube-dl.

 ## Config